How do I know if I qualify for Federal Work Study?

 - If you have been awarded Federal Work Study and you wish to participate, please ACCEPT your Federal Work Study award on your Financial Aid Award letter or by logging into the secure site.

-- NEW Federal Work Study employees: please click here for step-by-step instructions to complete your job search successfully.
+- NEW and RETURNING Federal Work Study employees: Please click here for step-by-step instructions to complete your job search successfully.

 - If you have any questions, please contact the Office of Financial Aid at (518) 458-5464 or email@example.com